patmcdonald/Netlify-SE-app/src/posts/10-could-you-give-us-a-suggestion-to-improve-this-test-or-the-job-posting.md

 ---
 layout: layouts/post.njk
 title: 10.
-Could you give us a suggestion to improve this test or the job posting?
+Suggestion to improve this test or the job posting.
 date: 2020-02-01T00:10:00.000Z
 tags:
   - Netlify SE